3. Free Offers

-I care very much about the accuracy of Classwork Zoom, and I personally rely on it with my own classes, but of course it’s possible that something could go wrong that would affect the accuracy of the data, including problems on the Google end or on my end or somewhere in between.
-You know your students better than I do -- if you see results from Classwork Zoom that don’t make sense to you, do what you can to verify them.
+I care very much about the accuracy of Classwork Zoom, and I personally rely on it with my own classes, but of course it’s possible that something could go wrong which would affect the accuracy of the data, including problems on the Google end or on my end or somewhere in between.
+You know your students better than I do—if you see results from Classwork Zoom that don’t make sense to you, do what you can to verify them.

 I can’t guarantee that nothing will go wrong, but I can tell you that I care a lot about things going right, and that I will do what I can to make that happen as consistently as possible.
 At this time there is no dedicated tech support for Classwork Zoom.
 If I become aware of any problems, I will inform users as needed and work to get issues fixed as quickly as my time and budget allow.

-The payment model for Classwork Zoom is monthly or yearly subscriptions which can be made by individuals or organizations.
+The payment model for Classwork Zoom is monthly or yearly subscriptions which can be made by individual teachers or by schools and districts for their teachers.
 I reserve the right to change the price at any time, but a change in price will only take effect for current subscribers after their subscriptions expire.

 So let’s go...